microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 Microsoft Defender Threat Intelligence delivers world-class threat intelligence to help protect your organization from modern cyber threats.
 You can use Threat Intelligence to identify adversaries and their operations, accelerate detection and remediation, and enhance your security investments and workflows.

-The Threat Intelligence APIs (preview) allow you to operationalize intelligence found within the user interface.
+The threat intelligence APIs (preview) allow you to operationalize intelligence found within the user interface.
 This includes finished intelligence in the forms of articles and intel profiles, machine intelligence including IoCs and reputation verdicts, and finally, enrichment data including passive DNS, cookies, components, and trackers.

 ## Threat submission